 The Bhutan West East Traverse Tour is a complete package for exploring the entire kingdom of Bhutan.
-14 days of this tour is an incredible journey that takes you to the major tourist destinations across the ‘Land of Thunder Dragon’, Bhutan.
+The 14 days of this tour is an incredible journey that takes you to the major tourist destinations across the ‘Land of Thunder Dragon’, Bhutan.
 The Eastern and Western Bhutan Tour provides you once in a lifetime opportunity to behold the Bhutanese lifestyle closely and learn about the divine Vajrayana Buddhist culture.

 |Day 1||Guwahati to Samdrup Jongkhar (104km/ 2-3 hrs)|